 2. Deciding which Type of Dashboard the User Needs

 If your objective is to present information, you need to use analytical dashboards.
-If you also want the user to take some action(s) based on information, an operational dashboard is more suitable.
+If you also want the user to take some action(s) based on data, an operational dashboard is more suitable.

 However, irrespective of the type of dashboard, keep in mind that a well-designed dashboard will convey the right information without inducing cognitive overload.